Key legislation and terminology

 Where there is an EPA and a Health Direction, the ACAT has the power to declare whether or not a Health Direction is consistent or inconsistent with an EPA.
 For more information about EPAs and health attorneys visit the Public Trustee and Guardian.

 Substitute decision-making by the ACT’s guardianship bodies

-The ACT Civil and Administrative Tribunal (ACAT) has the power to appoint a guardian, who may make decisions in relation to health care.
+The ACAT is an independent Tribunal that has the power to appoint a guardian to make decisions about health care for people without capacity.
 However, unlike tribunals in other jurisdictions, ACAT does not appear to have either the power to consent to health care generally, or to refuse consent or withdraw consent to life-sustaining treatment.
 Despite this, it has a supervisory role in relation to decisions made on behalf of a person with impaired capacity.